apache/logging-log4j2/src/site/markdown/manual/cloud.md

 benefit from using a pool of RPCClients, at least for a batchSize of 1.
 1. Flume Embedded - This is essentially asynchronous as it writes to an in-memory buffer.
 It is unclear why the performance isn't closer to the AsyncLogger results.
-1. Kafka was run in standalone mode on the same laptop as the application.
-See  sendSync set to true requires waiting for an ack from Kafka for each log event.
 1. Console - System.out is redirected to a file by Docker.
 Testing shows that it would be much slower if it was writing to the terminal screen.
 1. Rolling File - Test uses the default buffer size of 8K.